Disability rights movement: Debates and approaches

 Covenant on Economic, Social and Cultural Rights asserts that "All peoples have the right to self-determination" with free will.
-Because this highlights the concept of free and autonomous choice, one argument is that any government interference deters self-determination, thus leaving it to persons with disabilities to seek out any help they need from charities and nonprofit organizations.
-Charitable organizations such as churches believe in helping persons with disabilities with nothing in return.
+Because this highlights the concept of free and autonomous choice, one argument is that any government interference deters self-determination, thus leaving it to disabled people to seek out any help they need from charities and nonprofit organizations.
+Charitable organizations such as churches believe in helping disabled people with nothing in return.
 On the other hand, another approach is a participatory, symbiotic relationship, which include methods like professional development and resource provisions.
-More specifically, one approach is to allow persons with disabilities to self-articulate their needs and generate their own solutions and analyses.
+More specifically, one approach is to allow disabled people to self-articulate their needs and generate their own solutions and analyses.
 Instead of passive participation, which is participation by being told what to do or what has been done, this approach proposes to allow this group to be self-sufficient and make their own decisions.
 Barriers to this include defining who is a self-sufficient individual with a disability, circling back to the concept of self-determination.